Updated Apr 11, 2026

 How should academic and disability support be configured for design students?

-Close gaps experienced by disabled students whose sentiment on support trends lower (index 28.0) than non-disabled peers (35.1).
-Provide rapid triage, named case ownership, accessible communications and proactive follow‑ups until resolution.
-For design cohorts engaged in complex visual and practical tasks, learning support, dyslexia and disability services need to be versatile and integrated with studio-based practice.
-Providers should routinely review adjustments for studio access, technical demonstrations and assessment, so that academic support and disability provision are joined up around the creative process.
+Closing the disability gap matters because delays in support quickly disrupt studio attendance, practical work, and assessment progress.
+Disabled students report lower sentiment on support (index 28.0) than non-disabled peers (35.1), so universities should provide rapid triage, named case ownership, accessible communications, and proactive follow-ups until resolution.
+For design cohorts working with complex visual and practical tasks, learning support, dyslexia, and disability services need to connect directly to studio-based practice.
+Providers should routinely review adjustments for studio access, technical demonstrations, and assessment, so support feels joined up around the creative process.

 Do facilities and IT access enable creative work?

-Facilities strongly shape experience in design.
-Student feedback signals a positive tone for general facilities, but more contested IT access and reliability (−10.4).
-Universities should keep software and equipment current, ensure booking transparency, and maintain a live facilities and IT status page with ownership and uptime targets.
-Reliable studios, timely maintenance and responsive technical support underpin experimentation and the quality of project outcomes.
-Inclusive tools and spaces, co-designed with students, help more learners participate fully.
+Reliable design studies facilities and IT protect creative momentum, which is why they matter so much in design.
+Student feedback signals a positive tone for general facilities, but IT access and reliability are more contested (-10.4).
+Universities should keep software and equipment current, ensure booking transparency, and maintain a live facilities and IT status page with clear ownership and uptime targets.
+Reliable studios, timely maintenance, and responsive technical support give students more time to experiment and produce better project work.
+Inclusive tools and spaces, co-designed with students, also help more learners participate fully.

 How should staff communicate and provide feedback to sustain progress?

+Clear communication helps design students plan workload, use feedback well, and avoid unnecessary disruption.
 Operational delivery often frustrates design cohorts when timetables change or information fragments.
-Establish a single source of truth for timetabling and changes, add a short weekly digest, and use light change-free windows around assessment peaks.
-Feedback quality trends nearer to neutral in design compared with the sector, but students still ask for transparent marking criteria and timely, developmental comments.
-Use concise rubrics, annotated exemplars and routine marker calibration, and set realistic turnaround service levels.
-Student surveys provide the quickest route to monitor whether communication and feedback practices are landing as intended.
+Establish a single source of truth for timetabling and updates, add a short weekly digest, and use light change-free windows around assessment peaks.
+Feedback quality trends closer to neutral in design than in the wider sector, but students still ask for transparent marking criteria and timely, developmental comments.
+Concise rubrics, annotated exemplars, routine marker calibration, and realistic turnaround service levels make it easier for students to act on feedback before the next submission.
+Student surveys are the quickest way to monitor whether communication in design studies and feedback practices are landing as intended.

 What builds a supportive design community?

-People-centred support is a strength in design.
-Students value accessible tutors, personal development opportunities and peer collaboration.
+A supportive design community improves belonging as well as academic progress.
+People-centred support is already a strength in design, with students valuing accessible tutors, personal development opportunities, and peer collaboration.
 Departments should protect time for studio presence and informal contact, and align central services so referrals feel seamless.
-These communities aid immediate academic progress and build professional networks for life after graduation.
-Keep responses human and visible, and show follow-through so students see their concerns resolved.
+That gives students quicker help in the moment and helps them build professional networks that last beyond graduation.
+Keep responses human and visible, and show follow-through so students can see concerns being resolved.

 How did COVID-19 reshape access to support?

-Pandemic-era shifts to online and blended models changed how design students accessed studios, critiques and support.
-Remote critiques and technical teaching proved harder to deliver with precision and engagement, and many struggled with digital access off campus.
-Providers now retain what worked in blended formats while prioritising on-campus studio time, scheduled online help for commuters or carers, and lending schemes or low-cost alternatives for essential kit.
+Blended support only works for design students when it expands access without weakening studio learning.
+Pandemic-era shifts to online and blended models changed how design students accessed studios, critiques, and support, and remote critiques or technical teaching often proved harder to deliver with precision and engagement.
+Many also struggled with digital access off campus, a pattern echoed in design students' views on IT facilities.
+Providers should retain what worked in blended formats while prioritising on-campus studio time, scheduled online help for commuters or carers, and lending schemes or low-cost alternatives for essential kit.

 How do health, safety and wellbeing supports enable learning?

-Studios and workshops must be safe and psychologically supportive.
-Regular risk assessments, clear protocols and approachable technicians reduce anxiety and incidents.
-With peaks in workload and exhibition deadlines, embed mental health support, short stress-management interventions, and routes into counselling.
-Keep information current and easy to act on to encourage uptake.
+Health, safety, and wellbeing support keep students participating through the most demanding parts of design courses.
+Studios and workshops must be safe and psychologically supportive, with regular risk assessments, clear protocols, and approachable technicians reducing anxiety as well as incidents.
+When workload spikes around exhibition deadlines, embed mental health support, short stress-management interventions, and clear routes into counselling.
+Keep information current, visible, and easy to act on so students use support before pressure turns into disengagement.

 What should universities do next?